samikeijonen/edd-download-info/readme.txt

 == Changelog ==

+= 0.1.6 =

+* Changelog link added in metabox.
+* Language files updated.
+* Taxonomy download feature register fire at priority 0.
+It was having 404 page.

 = 0.1.5.2 =

 * Repository link added in metabox.
 This is useful for free products.
 * Language files updated.

 = 0.1.5.1 =